$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Preliminaries

-\end{lemma} \begin{remark} An $\A^1$-covering of pointed space $\sY \to \sX$, with fiber $F$ is a special case of $\A^1$-fibration and gives rise a long exact sequence where for $\pi_0^{\A^1}$ exactness means at the level of pointed sheaves of sets. \end{remark}
+\end{lemma} The following definition is standard. \begin{definition} A morphism $\phi: \sF \to \@G $ of pointed sheaves of sets is said to be an injection of pointed sheaves if for any Henselian local ring $O$ and $x, y \in \sF(O)$ such that both $\phi(x)$ and $\phi(y)$ map to the base point of $\@G(O)$ implies $x = y$.
+In a similar fashion one can define exactness of pointed sheaves of sets. \end{definition} \begin{remark} An $\A^1$-covering of pointed space $\sY \to \sX$, with fiber $F$ is a special case of $\A^1$-fibration and gives rise a long exact sequence where for $\pi_0^{\A^1}$ exactness means at the level of pointed sheaves of sets. \end{remark}